rafaamayer/cv/README.md

 # Currículo - SPA

-Currículo em SPA utilizando Tailwind e React.
+SPA CV using Tailwind and React.

+There might be a lot of UI improvements!